nuuuwan/news_lk3_data/README.md

 *2024-06-20 13:20:00* · [`adaderanalk`](https://www.adaderana.lk/news/99989/new-chief-of-staff-of-sri-lanka-army-appointed) · `en`

-Major General Rohitha Aluvihare has been appointed as the Chief of Staff of the Sri Lanka Army.
+Major General Rohitha Aluvihare of the Vijayabahu Infantry Regiment has been appointed as the new Chief of Staff of the Sri Lanka Army, effective from 20 June 2024, by the Commander of the Army.

 Major General S. R. B. Aluvihare of the Vijayabahu Infantry Regiment had previously served as the Chief of Staff at the Office of the Chief of Defence Staff (OCDS) before being appointed as the General Officer Commanding of 11 Division, Pallekele.